Electric classic cars: iconic models reinvented for the 21st century

 The previously mentioned Electric Classic Cars (www.electricclassiccars.co.uk) is one of the more established UK companies carrying out electric classic-car conversions.
 It's run by Richard Morgan and features in a Quest channel TV series called 'Vintage Voltage', showcasing some of the conversions carried out.
 Past projects have included electric conversions of a Porsche 911, a Karmann Ghia (above), a Fiat 500, a Land Rover Defender 110, a Chesil Speedster, a BMW 2002, a Ferrari 308 GTS and a Lancia Fulvia.

 Set up by former fintech entrepreneur Justin Lunny, Everrati (www.everrati.com) focuses on "upgrading glamourous vehicles from the past with electric powertrains and a compassionate makeover".
-The startup firm has already converted a Mercedes Pagoda convertible (above) and a Porsche 964 Targa is currently undergoing a similar upgrade.
+Everrati's flagship model is a 500bhp Porsche 964 that features the Oxfordshire-based company's 'Signature' widebody (below).
+It's capable of 0-62mph in less than four seconds, and starts at £250,000.

 Founded by David Lorenz and based close to the Silverstone Grand Prix circuit in Northamptonshire, Lunaz Design (www.lunaz.design) employs former Aston Martin, Ferrari, Jaguar, Volkswagen and McLaren staff, working on high-end conversions of exclusive classic cars such as the Jaguar XK120, Rolls-Royce Phantom V, Rolls-Royce Silver Cloud and Bentley Continental.
 The XK120 gets an 80kWh battery pack and the Rolls-Royces a 120kWh unit.